edemko/words-words-words/src/articles/crypto.md

 ```

 !!!warning
-    When done, don't forget to clear you psql history, otherwise that's a place where your passwords are stored in cleartext:
+    When done, don't forget to clear your psql history, otherwise that's a place where your passwords are stored in cleartext:

     ```
     echo '' > ~/.psql_history